 Simple Find and Replace using IDB

-•In the right column, type the word or phrase that you want to replace what you have typed at the left.
+•In the right column, type the word or phrase that will replace what you have typed at the left.

 •When all “find” and “replace with” terms are listed, press the Next>> button.

-•The questions “Do you want to save the data as a personal record?” will next appear.
-Unless you want to save the data on the screen for reuse (unlikely in this scenario), answer “No”.
+•The questions “Do you want to save the data as a personal record?” will appear.
+If you plan to reuse this 'find and replace' grouping again for other documents, say "Yes."
+Otherwise, answer “No”.

 •Very quickly, Pathagoras will locate each instance of the “find” text and replace it with the corresponding “replace with” text.